16 Must-Visit Spots In Montana

 5. Livingston

 A year-round destination on the banks of the Yellowstone River, Livingston is one of those underrated U.S. cities worthy of your bucket list.
-It offers a blend of outdoor adventures with a thriving literary and arts scene.
-Catch a show in one of its two historic live theatres.
+It offers a blend of outdoor adventures with a thriving literary and arts scene, so be sure to catch a show in one of its two historic live theatres.
 Stroll through the kaleidoscope of art galleries.
 Participate in the area's rich literary heritage by diving into the world of books with author events at quaint bookstores or find your muse in a cozy café, perfect for starting your own literary masterpiece.
 Enjoy live music in a historic building on Main Street.

 6. Big Sky